HohlbeinLab/FTM2/README.md

 An example: `run("Select Files and Run", "source=C:\C:\Users\Your_Name\your_folder\image_file.tif target=your_folder start=1 end=0 window=50 save_data=0")`
 All keywords must be provided in the format: `keyword=value`, seperated by spaces.
 The keywords available are:
-* source - The path to the folder from which to process files
+* source - The path to the folder from which to process files (optionally surround with " if spaces are present in the filename)
-* target - The path to which the processed data is to be saved
+* target - The path to which the processed data is to be saved (optionally surround with " if spaces are present in the filename)
-* file - The path to the file which to process
+* file - The path to the file which to process (optionally surround with " if spaces are present in the filename)
 * start - From which frame the plugin should start (default: 1)
 * end - Till which frame the plugin should run.
 When set to 0, it will process all frames (default: all frames)
 * window - The window of which the median will be taken (default: 50)